 However, any prospective student should approach this option having a strong desire to apply their study and interests to a solutions-focused agenda centred around climate and sustainability action.
 Interested students should be prepared to take university-level courses from Royal Roads University and Vancouver Island University that require experiential and applied learning projects in the field in different locations across Vancouver Island.

 The program will be attractive to self-directed yet collaborative students who are critical and ethical thinkers wishing to acquire practical skills and knowledge.
 Students who are academically strong, as well as resilient, determined, confident, caring and reflective inquirers and thinkers will find this a fulfilling and transformative program.

-Amari, passionate about climate justice and food sovereignty, takes Spanish and Global Politics as his IB subjects and is learning Anishinaabemowin online.
-He is deeply involved with the Saanich Native Plants seed exchange and nursery, is a certified Pollinator Steward and completed projects on agrarian land trusts on unceded First Nations territories and on urban collaborative farming and food security.
-Ayana wants to be a community organizer for food security and help young agrarians from minoritized backgrounds access land.
-Post-Pearson, his aim is to work for organizations the UN World Food Program or the One Acre Fund.
+David is passionate about climate justice and food sovereignty.
+He takes Spanish and Global Politics as his two IB subjects, and is continuing to learn Anishinaabemowin (Ojibwe) online.
+David is deeply involved with the Saanich Native Plants seed exchange and nursery project and is a certified Pollinator Steward.
+David’s Reflective Project was about agrarian land trusts on unceded First Nations territories and his service project was on urban collaborative farming.
+David wants to be a community organizer in urban food insecure communities and wants to help young agrarians from minoritized backgrounds access agricultural land.
+He also wants to get a post-Pearson education that will make him an asset to a place like the UN World Food Programme or One Acre Fund.

 Making an Impact Now and Beyond

 The IBCP diploma is accepted by universities and other post-secondary schools around the world.